guru6910/Interview.md/Linux/Question.md

 23. how to check the kernel and kernel version ?

+We can see the kernel and krnel verison with the command like `uname`, `uname -r`, `uname -sr`

 24. how to check the machine we use?

+we can check the machine we use with `cat /etc/os-release`, `lsb_release -a`

 25. how to check memory ?

+we check the memory using `free` command in that we can see memory and swap memory also.

 26. how to check the storage ?

+we check the storage using `df -hT` command.

 27. how to check shell we use ?

+we can check the shell we use with `echo $SHELL` & `echo $0`

 28. where is stored the shells ?

+shell stored at /etc/shells.

 29. Explain Redirectors ?

+we use redirector to append output or error in files with its type like >, >>, 2>, 2>>, &> and &>>. in that when we use single redirector that time it overwrite with previous text or error and when we use >> redirector that time my old text and new text or error both are saved in that file.

 30. 7 entries of user when its create ?

+when we add user in linux system its been create a 7 entries.
+- /home/username
+- /etc/passwd
+- /etc/group
+- /etc/shadow
+- /etc/gshadow
+- /wtc/skel
+- /var/spool/mail

 31. Field of passwd ?
 32. field of group & gshadow.
 33. field of shadow ?